Soy Ginger Salmon

 - 1/2 teaspoon garlic-chili paste — sriracha, or 1/4 teaspoon red pepper flakes

 - 1 pound skin-on salmon fillet* — at room temperature, cut into 3–4 portions

 - 2 teaspoons extra-virgin olive oil

-- Drizzle the salmon with the olive oil and brush so that it is evenly coated.
+Drizzle the salmon with the olive oil and brush so that it is evenly coated.
 Place the salmon skin-side up on the hot skillet.
-Let cook for 3 minutes, totally undisturbed, until the salmon forms a nice crust.
-With a flexible spatula, flip the salmon so that it is skin-side down.
+Let cook for about 3 minutes, totally undisturbed, until the salmon forms a nice crust.
+When the salmon turns opaque on the sides and starts to turn opaque on top, use a flexible spatula to flip the salmon so that it is skin-side down.
 Brush or spoon the remaining glaze in the saucepan all over the top.
 Place the skillet immediately into the oven and let cook for 6 minutes (the salmon will appear a little undercooked in the center but will finish cooking as it rests).
 Remove from the oven and cover with foil.
 Let rest 4 to 5 minutes.
 Serve immediately, topped with reserved glaze, chopped green onion, and sesame seeds.

 - *You can also use salmon portions (smaller fillets), but be aware that they will bake more quickly.
 If you use sockeye salmon, please be aware that the fillets are thinner than Atlantic or farm-raised salmon, so it will both sear more quickly and bake more quickly.

 - Serving a crowd?
 Feel free to scale up this recipe to suite as many fillets as you need—just don't crowd them in the skillet or they will not sear properly.

 - This recipe is best enjoyed the day it is made.
 If you have leftovers, try letting them come to room temperature for about 10 minutes, then adding them to a salad or even scrambled eggs or scrambled tofu.